-- Preferred overall 2.5 GPA (out of 4.0) official transcripts required for verification. - Minimum grade of "C" (2.0) on all degree requirement course work - Minimum grade of "C" (2.0) on all nursing coursework, preferred GPA of 2.5 - Applicant's Statement of Purpose - Personal interview (may be a face-to-face, online, or conference call interview) - Verification of valid California RN License.
-License must be current and clear. - Verification of current certification inCPR

-- One year's work experience recommended.

-- Background Check (contracted by CNI)

-- Health clearance requirements needed prior to enrollment.
+- Preferred overall 2.5 GPA (out of 4.0) official transcripts required for verification. - Minimum grade of "C" (2.0) on all degree requirement course work - Minimum grade of "C" (2.0) on all nursing coursework, preferred GPA of 2.5 - Applicant's Statement of Purpose - Personal interview (maybe a face-to-face, online, or conference call interview) - Verification of valid California RN License.
+The license must be current and clear. - Verification of Current Certification inCPR - One year's work experience recommended. - Background Check (contracted by CNI) - Health clearance requirements needed prior to enrollment.